fabryandrea/sql-joins/tutorial-sql-joins.md

 Previously, we were joining separate tables - apples to oranges, so to speak. :apple: :left_right_arrow: :tangerine:

-But now all the information we need is in one table, we just want to compare this table to itself.
-This is extremely helpful when we have events that take place over time (for instance, we are looking at people who converted into customers after browsing our website.)
+But now all the information we need is in one table, we just want to compare this table to itself. :apple: :left_right_arrow: :apple: This is extremely helpful when we have events that take place over time - for instance,
+* looking at people who upgraded or canceled their subscriptions or
+* analyzing visitors' browing history or
+* comparing customer spend from one month to next.

 **SELF JOIN** - the syntax: